And here we are, lovelies! Entering Phase 1 of the ‘Recovery Plan’. But what does this mean for you and your wedding planning?

 While I imagine Virtual Wedding Planning will continue to be an impactful piece of the wedding planning journey, we wanted to give a quick update of what you can expect as your vendor partners are starting to reopen under Missouri and Kansas City’s Recovery Plans.
 Today we are chatting with our dear friends over at Something White Bridal Boutique in KC, as we work together to help prepare you on what to expect from your vendors over the next few weeks.

-Paige, the owner of SWBB has some answers for your most asked questions as they pertain to her store and we’ve added in our own thoughts on how brides can expect to resume wedding planning after reopening.
+Paige, the owner of SWBB has some answers for your most asked questions as they pertain to her store and we’ve added in our own thoughts on how brides can expect to resume wedding dress shopping after reopening.

 When do you anticipate opening for brides to try on in-store again?